 To know what day it is is not too much trouble for me.
 I just check the date on the first letter that comes in.
 As I read, I share in the frustration of my neighbours.
 I listen patiently to them rant about how their cooking appliances keep breaking down and how the country’s foreign policy is evil.
 I try to imagine their faces as they wrote the words down.
 It helps if I remember the edges of your fingers when you dropped the letter in or the sound of your coat brushing past the metal of my postbox.
 The sound of your shoes, the ruckus your loose change makes in your purse, all helps me to put a face to the words you write.
 That’s how I know about you.

 You live a few blocks from me.
 You write quite frequently.
 In fact, you no longer slow down when you reach the postbox.
 You, like a few others who frequently visit me, have mastered the art of skilfully targeting the rectangular inlet with one hand, very much like you would throw a frisbee.
 I don’t even hear the spring in your step after you’ve successfully posted a mail in this fashion.
-I find this to be a quality among many who post as often as you with similar ease in technique.
+I find this to be a quality among many who post as often as you with similar ease of technique.
 You send a letter to your grandma every week and I find you to be a very sincere and likeable person.
 I’m sure your grandma loves reading what you write.
 I wish I could know what she writes back to you.
 I do know she does not correct your spelling mistakes because you continue to post your mail without proofreading it.
 It made my day when you wrote ‘Police Chef’ instead of ‘Police Chief’ in your last letter.
 I enjoy your letters for this very reason.
 It seems like you write to your grandmother just like you must have talked to her when you were a child.

 Today, I hear you in the distance, your feet steady, the letter in your hand.
 I shield my face to brace the impact of your letter but nothing happens.
 I’m sure you passed by me because I can smell the undertones of lemon in the perfume you use.
 Did you forget to post your letter?
 I can still faintly hear your firm steps fading away.
 I almost panic.
 Is your grandmother all right?
 If something’s not right, do you need someone to talk to?